lisa-butler/My-Dive-Log/README.md

 I decided to create this dive log for my project as a digital dive log is not something that is avalible yet but is something that many people would find very useful.
 I have had this idea for a while so i have enjoyed seeing it coming together.
 Pre project planning involved developing user stories, wireframe mock ups, logic flow diagrams and researching some basic styling ideas.
 I also researched the software stack to use for this specific project.
 As it is Django based i was tied to using Django and Python, however, I looked into using React and various alternatives for Bootstrap.
+I ultimately ended up usiing Bootstrap 5 and Djangos built in functionality.

 **Strategy:**